 “Due to their lack of proper documentation, Burmese are often stopped by police.
 The police threaten to arrest them and demand money from them,” she told IRIN.

-Despite his perilous and often haphazard situation, Aung Tin is one of the better-off migrants.
-He earns 50 Malaysian ringgit (US$14.80) per day as foreman at the construction project at the Burmese Buddhist temple.
+Despite his perilous and often haphazard situation, Aung Tin is one of the better-off migrants, taking in 50 Malaysian ringgit (US$14.80) per day as foreman at the construction project at the Burmese Buddhist temple.

 Penang is one of Malaysia’s main economic and industrial centres and the pagoda provides social and religious support for the Burmese community.